circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ##### **`store_test_results`**

+Special step used to upload and store test results for a build.
+Test results are visible on the CircleCI web application, under each build's "Test Summary" section.
+Storing test results is useful for timing analysis of your test suites.

-Special step used to upload test results so they display in builds' Test Summary section and can be used for timing analysis.
-To also see test result as build artifacts, please use [the **store_artifacts** step](#store_artifacts).
+It is also possible to store test results as a build artifact; to do so, please refer to [the **store_artifacts** step](#store_artifacts).

 Key | Required | Type | Description
 ----|-----------|------|------------